top of page

 Apr 103 min read

 I’m not usually asked these days if I am ‘scared’ being in Israel during wartime.
-The question was occasionally asked around October 7 th 2023.
-I was asked again this week, quite out of the blue from an old friend that looked me up.
+The question was occasionally asked around October 7th, 2023.
+I was asked again this week, quite out of the blue, by an old friend who looked me up.
 The truth is, from a diaspora point of view, it’s a serious question that needs to be answered as best I can.
-No, I’m not scared. — and here’s why.
-We’re living through a chapter of Jewish history that previous generations only dreamed of:
+No, I’m not scared.
+And here’s why.
+A Historic Moment We’re living through a chapter of Jewish history that previous generations only dream

 Jon L